kiwibrowser/src/README.md

 This script will install all necessary system packages using apt-get and gather a minimal build filesystem.

+### Preparing a signing key

+APKs (application packages) on Android need to be signed by developers in order to be distributed.

+To generate a key:

+    keytool -genkey -v -keystore ~/chromium/kiwi.keystore -alias production -keyalg RSA -keysize 2048 -validity 10000 -keypass HERE_YOUR_ANDROID_KEYSTORE_PASSWORD

 ### Configuring the build type and platform

-5. In ~/chromium/src/, create a folder named "android_arm" and in this folder create a file called args.gn with this content:
+6. In ~/chromium/src/, create a folder named "android_arm" and in this folder create a file called args.gn with this content:

 args.gn: